We have detailed a few reasons why supermarkets are still using plastic bags:

 While there’s media attention with plastic highlighted as an issue in today’s environmental concerns, it is still a practical solution that you can’t ignore.

-Plastic is the best solution, but it’s essential to use plastic materials that are recyclable for the environment and to create products such as bags that are used over and over again for maximum consumer usage.
+Plastic is the best solution, but it’s essential to use plastic materials that are recyclable for the environment and create products such as bags that are used repeatedly for maximum consumer usage.

-Ensure that you keep and use your plastic bags week in week out, for your ongoing weekly shopping.
+Ensure that you keep and use your plastic bags week in and week out for your ongoing weekly shopping.